restructrishi/restructrishi/README.md

 ## 🎯 About Me

-I'm **Anil Kumar** – a passionate technologist who bridges the gap between elegant code and robust cloud infrastructure.
+I'm **Rishabh Nigam** – a passionate technologist who bridges the gap between elegant code and robust cloud infrastructure.
 With a keen eye for design and a deep understanding of cloud architecture, I craft solutions that are not just functional, but exceptional.

 ```yaml
 current_focus: